Lane Thomas Player Props: Nationals vs. Giants

 Lane Thomas At The Plate

-- Thomas enters this game on a five-game hitting streak.
-In his last outings, he's hitting .333 with two homers.
+- Thomas enters this game on a seven-game hitting streak.
+Over the course of his last outings, he's hitting .318 with one homer.

-- Looking at the 33 games he has played this season, he's homered in three of them (9.1%), and in 2.3% of his trips to the plate.
+- In 8.6% of his games this year, he has gone deep, and 2.1% of his trips to the plate.

-- In 33.3% of his games this season, Thomas has had at least one RBI.
-He's picked up more than one in 12.1% and driven in three or more of his team's runs in two contests.
+- Thomas has had at least one RBI in 31.4% of his games this year (11 of 35), with two or more RBI four times (11.4%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.